 Best Professional Dog Nail Clippers

-Its important that you understand the pain a dog will suffer if the cutting goes wrong.
-Thankfully, the top rated nail clippers for dogs come with a protective guard to prevent over trimming.
-Without this feature, you could cut too far, which can causes pain when walking and bleeding.
+It’s important that you understand the pain a dog will suffer if the cutting goes wrong.
+Thankfully, the top-rated nail clippers for dogs come with a protective guard to prevent over trimming.
+Without this feature, you could cut too far, which can cause pain when walking and bleeding.

 Simply Pets Large Dog Nail Clippers

-The Simply Pets veterinarians designed dog nail clippers focus on the safety aspects of cutting yours dogs nails.
-They use a protective guard to ensure you cannot over trim the dogs nails as well as having a safety lock to avoid injury whilst in storage.
+The Simply Pets veterinarians designed dog nail clippers to focus on the safety aspects of cutting your dog’s nails.
+They use a protective guard to ensure you cannot over trim the dog’s nails as well as having a safety lock to avoid injury whilst in storage.

-The handles are made with completely non slip rubber with an ergonomic design for comfort.
-The overall clipper is very lightweight with the stainless steel blade being heat treated to ensure that it is long lasting and durable.
+Simply Pets made this with completely non-slip rubber with an ergonomic design for comfort.
+The overall clipper is very lightweight with the stainless steel blade being heat-treated to ensure that it is long-lasting and durable.

 They have recently been improved with this latest version to increase accuracy and smooth cutting.
-As peace of mind, the manufacturers provide a lifetime warranty and money back guarantee.
+As a peace of mind, the manufacturers provide a lifetime warranty and money-back guarantee.

-Overall, they are the best overall dog nail clippers that can be used for thick nails and smaller puppy nails.
-The safety first approach is critical when trimming nails as its very easy to go wrong.
+Overall, they are the best overall dog nail clippers that you can use for thick nails and smaller puppy nails.
+The safety-first approach is critical when trimming nails as its very easy to go wrong.

 Cutie Pet Supply Dog Nail Clippers

-There is a safety guard that protects your dogs nail from the sharp blades, which is something you would expect nowadays.
-The design of the handles are slightly different to the Simply Pets model and has been designed for ease of use.
+There is a safety guard that protects your dog’s nail from the sharp blades, which is something you would expect nowadays.
+The design of the handles is slightly different from the Simply Pets model and has been designed for ease of use.

-The Cutie Pet model are the best sharp dog nail clippers and ensure the nail cut clearly and not crack.
+The Cutie Pet model is the best sharp dog nail clipper and ensures the nail is cut clearly and not cracked.
 Blades that are worn down or not sharp enough simply crack and could cause your dog to flinch or become uncomfortable.

 Shiny Pet Nail Clipper For Small Dogs

-Shiny Pet provide an E-Book as a tutorial to ensure you are performing an efficient and safe nail trim.
-They are dog nail clipper for smaller dog or puppies and will probably struggle with thick nails.
+Shiny Pet provides an E-Book as a tutorial to ensure you are performing an efficient and safe nail trim.
+They are dog nail clippers for smaller dogs or puppies and will probably struggle with thick nails.
 If this is the case, the other alternatives are the better buy.

-Backed with a lifetime money back guarantee, you can be confident in buying these nails clipper.
+Backed with a lifetime money-back guarantee, you can be confident in buying these nails clippers.
 They are the best dog nail clippers for small dogs and highly popular for this specific reason.